owulveryck/blog/content/post/reveal-annyang.md

 # What can I use that for: A case study?

 I had to do a presentation recently.
-This presentation was about Agility and Devops.
+This presentation was about _Agility_ and _Devops_.
 The main idea was to give my client a feedback about experiences I had regarding those principles in digital transformation.

 I didn't want to loose my audience with slides.
 But I wanted to keep the key concepts alive and visible.

-So what I did was a one slide presentation only with the keywords I wanted to deal with.
+So what I did was a one slide presentation only with the keywords I wanted to talk about.

 The day before, I though:

 > "How nice it would be if as far as I speak, the key concepts would appear on screen..."

-You may think: So easy, learn your script and click on the right moment.
+You may think: _"that's easy, learn your script and click on the right moment"_.

 Ok, but there are drawbacks: